-I have undertaken drone flights for property sales, renewables companies, building projects, tourism sites, hotels, private individuals large events and personal projects, liaising with police and civilian and military Air Traffic Control where necessary.
+I have undertaken drone flights for property sales, renewables companies, building projects, tourism sites, hotels, private individuals, large events and personal projects, liaising with landowners, police, civilian and military Air Traffic Control where necessary.

 Nothing takes an image to another level more than drone photography.
 It beats planes and helicopters hands down as versatile and affordable way to get the right image, although, each of those do have benefits that drones don’t, just less likely to be of use for marketing your business and more likely to suit big-budget campaigns and films.

-When I did a circular route of the North Coast 500 and of course it was perfectly suited to that, but equally, when someone asked me to do a group shot of a board of directors in a beautiful location, the choice was a shot on the ground which took in the location while making the group of people front and centre, (well, slightly off centre for better composition!).
+When I did a circular route of the North Coast 500, it was perfectly suited to that, but equally, when someone asked me to do a group shot of a board of directors in a beautiful location, the choice was a shot on the ground which took in the scenery while making the group of people front and centre, (well, slightly off centre for better composition!).

 Qualified, insured, experienced

 I studied and qualified for an RPQ (remote pilot qualification) in 2017, gained my PfCO (Permission for Commercial Operations) the same year and have flown drones commercially since then.
 In 2019, as the Civil Aviation Authority tightened up on rogue operators, all drone operators and pilots were required to get an Operator and Flyer ID, and in 2020, I passed the new A2 CofC qualification to meet the rules of the European Aviation Safety Agency.